-National security adviser rejects report of Russian interference to help Trump get reelected, but believes Russia would help Bernie Sanders
+Trump asks if Democrats will launch an investigation into whether ‘Russia, Russia, Russia’ helped Sanders win the Nevada Caucus

 - Mike Segar, Alexander Drago/REUTERS

+- President Donald Trump on Sunday called on Democrats to launch an investigation into whether Russia helped Sanders win Saturday’s Democratic Party caucus in Nevada.

+- ‘Are any Democrat operatives, the DNC, or Crooked Hillary Clinton, blaming Russia, Russia, Russia for the Bernie Sanders win in Nevada,” the president asked in a tweet.

-- White House national security adviser Robert O’Brien said it’s “no surprise” that Russian operatives are likely working to elect Vermont Sen. and Democratic frontrunner Bernie Sanders.
+- On ABC’s “This Week” earlier Sunday, White House national security adviser Robert O’Brien said it’s “no surprise” that Russian operatives are likely working to elect Vermont Sen. and Democratic frontrunner Bernie Sanders.

-- But O’Brien, who made the comments on ABC’s “This Week,” said he didn’t believe reports that Russia is trying to help President Donald Trump’s bid for re-election.

-- “I have not seen that and I get pretty good access…to our intelligence,” O’Brien said despite a briefing to lawmakers last week warning about Russia interference in the 2020 presidential election in support of Trump.
+- O’Brien denied reports that Russia was helping Trump’s re-election campaign, however.

 - Visit Business Insider’s homepage for more stories.

+“Are any Democrat operatives, the DNC, or Crooked Hillary Clinton, blaming Russia, Russia, Russia for the Bernie Sanders win in Nevada,” Trump tweeted Sunday.
+“If so I suggest calling Bob Mueller & the 13 Angry Democrats to do a new Mueller Report, Democrat Edition.
+Bob will get to the bottom of it!”

-White House national security adviser Robert O’Brien on Sunday denied reports that Russia was working to help President Donald Trump’s campaign for re-election, but repeated reports that the country was working to help Sen. Bernie Sanders’ White House bid.
+White House national security adviser Robert O’Brien earlier Sunday denied reports that Russia was working to help President Donald Trump’s campaign for re-election, but repeated reports that the country was working to help Sen. Bernie Sanders’ White House bid.

 “There are these reports that they want Bernie Sanders to get elected president – that’s no surprise,” O’Brien said about the newly cemented Democratic frontrunner who won big in the Nevada caucus the night before.
 “He honeymooned in Moscow.”